ks99110/data-analysis-projects/SalesAnalysis/README.md

 - What time should we display advertisemens to maximize the likelihood of customer’s buying product?
 - What products are most often sold together?
 - What product sold the most?
 Why do you think it sold the most?

+## Tableau Dataviz

+You can find it here: https://public.tableau.com/views/SalesData-Analysis-2019/SalesAnalysis_2019

+This visualization made after the cleaning process.